Common Decking Mistakes and How to Avoid Them

 Bad foundation work is the most common mistake we see.
 And it’s the most difficult to repair after the fact since, you know, it’s under your entire deck.

-Well, a lot of DIY junkies (and some less-scrupulous contractors) don’t do the proper ground preparation.
+Well, many do-it-yourselfers (as well as some dishonest contractors) neglect to thoroughly prepare the ground.
 They might just stick the posts straight in the ground without any concrete footings, and if they do use footings, it’ll be ones that are far too shallow for our Perth changing soils.
-The deck begins to warp out of the water.
-Posts lean.
-The whole structure becomes unstable.
+Out of the water, the deck starts to distort.
+Posts are slender.
+The entire structure becomes unsteady.

 They must be properly set into the concrete, and posts need to be treated and securely attached.
-It is not the exciting part of deck-building, but it is the most important part of deck-building.
+It is not the most exciting part of deck building, but it is the most important.

 Getting the Drainage All Wrong